A homogeneous second-order descent method for nonconvex optimization: Abstract

 \section{Abstract}

-In this paper, we introduce a \emph{Homogeneous Second-Order Descent Method} (HSODM) using the homogenized quadratic approximation to the original function.
+In this paper, we introduce a \emph{Homogeneous Second-Order Descent Method} (HSODM) motivated from the homogenization trick in quadratic programming.
 The merit of homogenization is that only the leftmost eigenvector of a gradient-Hessian integrated matrix is computed at each iteration.
 Therefore, the algorithm is a single-loop method that does not need to switch to other sophisticated algorithms and is easy to implement.
 We show that HSODM has a global convergence rate of $O(\epsilon^{-3/2})$ to find an $\epsilon$-approximate second-order stationary point, and has a local quadratic convergence rate under the standard assumptions.
 The numerical results demonstrate the advantage of the proposed method over other second-order methods.